OpenFLUID/openfluid/doc/contents/use_fluidx.md

 * the **run** configuration

 All files must be placed into a directory that can be reached by the OpenFLUID program used.
-As OpenFLUID-Builder uses the FluidX format natively, the entire input dataset can be created through the OpenFLUID-Builder software.
+As all OpenFLUID apps use the FluidX format natively, the entire input dataset can be created using OpenFLUID-Builder.
-Out of OpenFLUID-Builder, these FluidX files can be created by hand or using external tools :
-R, Geographic Information Systems (GIS), Text editors, ...
+Alternatively, these FluidX files can be created by hand or using external tools such as text editors, scientific environments (e.g. R, Matlab), geographic information systems (GIS), ...

 # Overview {#user_fluidx_overview}

-The FluidX file format is an XML based format defined for OpenFLUID input datasets.
+The FluidX file format is an [XML](https://en.wikipedia.org/wiki/XML) based format defined for OpenFLUID input datasets.
 An OpenFLUID dataset can be provided by a one or many files using this FluidX format.
 The file (s) name(s) must use the `.fluidx` file extension.